 For further information, watch our Webinar on how Torque Sensors works.

 A question that we frequently hear is: “What is the right sensor for my application?”
-The reason why it gets asked so often is that it can be tricky to navigate the various sensors offerings on the market.
-So, be it an small torque sensor or a high capacity torque sensors, make sure to follow the steps below for an adequate torque sensor sizing.
+The reason why it gets asked so often is that it can be tricky to navigate the various sensor offerings on the market.
+So, be it a small torque sensor or a high capacity torque sensors (not a string potentiometer), make sure to follow the steps below for adequate torque sensor sizing.

-To help you select your load cell, FUTEK developed an easy to follow, 4-Steps guide.
+To help you select your torque sensor, FUTEK developed an easy to follow, 4-Steps guide.
 Here is a glimpse to help you narrow down your choices.
 Check out our “How to choose a Torque Sensor” complete guide for further information.

 For more details on our 4-Steps Guide, please visit our How to choose a Torque Sensor” complete guideline.